-For private clubs, hiring a management company seemed inconsistent with their image and often felt like an admission of failure on the Board’s part.
-This has also changed, as more elite properties now engage management specialists to help them improve their performance and member enjoyment.
+For private clubs, hiring a management company seemed inconsistent with their image and often felt like an admission of failure.
+This has also changed, as more elite properties now engage management specialists to help them improve their performance and member and customer experiences.

 A professional management company will bring substantial experience to the table.
-Their clients will include member-owned clubs, developers, hotels, private equity groups, and wealthy individuals, so they will bring exposure to every situation and type of club imaginable.
+Their clients will include member-owned clubs, developers, hotels, private equity groups, and wealthy individuals, so they will have been exposed to every situation and type of club imaginable.
 This broad experience will bring new ideas, a fresh prospective, and plethora of best practices to the club.

-The larger professional management companies receive the lowest pricing from industry vendors which will be much better than any property can do on their own.
-Whether it is equipment, merchandise, food and beverage, IT services, supplies, health or property insurance, etc., the savings a management company offers sometimes pays for the management fee.
+The larger professional management companies receive the lowest pricing from industry vendors and much better than any property can do on their own.
+Whether it is equipment, merchandise, food and beverage, IT services, supplies, health or property insurance, etc., the savings a company offers sometimes pays for the management fee.

-The best companies have developed proprietary management systems – a franchise, so to speak – that can be tailored to each specific property.
-These platforms include accounting, training, software platforms, human resources, sophisticated financial models and budgets, agronomic standards, IT, market analytics, inventory management, membership sales and retention, etc.
+The best companies have developed proprietary management systems – a franchise so to speak – that can be tailored to each specific property.
+These platforms include accounting, training, software platforms, human resources, sophisticated financial models and budgets, agronomic standards, technology, market analytics, inventory management, membership sales and retention, etc.

-Many member- and developer-owned private clubs are notorious for overspending and operating inefficiently.
-What industry professionals have learned to do is to operate a club like a business and in most cases, profitably – without any diminution in the members’ or customers’ experience, service levels, or course conditions.
-This for-profit mentality is an attribute that can change the bottom line and financial health of a club substantially.
+Many member and developer owned private clubs are notorious for overspending and operating inefficiently.
+What industry professionals have learned to do is to operate a club like a business and in most cases, profitably, without any diminution in the members’ or customers’ experience, service levels, or course conditions.
+This mentality is an attribute that can change the bottom line and financial health of a club substantially.